GooseyHonker/RecursiveSimplicity/README.md

 <img width="800" height="500" alt="image" src="https://github.com/user-attachments/assets/5df8c6ed-081c-48ce-bb55-429b52c18026" />

 # (America First, Follow the leader of the free world)
-Isn't nice that all our voices are heard under the 1rst Amendment?
+Isn't it nice that all our voices are heard under the 1rst Amendment?
 My old (side page icon) was too negative for my liking.
 While thought provoking, I've decided it was a bit distasteful.
 I have a new icon in the works.
 One quite inclusive of all voices :)
 I am of the immovable opinion that America is the Best Country on Earth.